 Center for Interdisciplinary Collaboration, Engagement & Learning

-The Center for Interdisciplinary Collaboration, Engagement & Learning (CICEL) project was developed to address the challenge of outdated facilities that no longer met the needs of today’s students and faculty.
+The Center for Interdisciplinary Collaboration, Engagement & Learning (CICEL) project addresses the challenge of outdated facilities that no longer meet the needs of today’s students and faculty.

 The Basic Plan